Making a surface plot of a 3D statistical map

 )

-You can visualize the texture on the surface using the function plot_surf_stat_map which uses matplotlib as the default plotting engine.
+You can visualize the surface image using the function plot_surf_stat_map which uses matplotlib as the default plotting engine.

 from nilearn.plotting import plot_surf_stat_map